 Leadership Lived Out

 Health care providers face increasing pressures, regulations, and barriers that can negatively impact their ability to care for patients, their loved ones, and each other.
-In the Duke Division of Head and Neck Surgery and Communication Sciences, we are committed to the health of every person we care for.
+In the Duke Department of Head and Neck Surgery and Communication Sciences, we are committed to the health of every person we care for.
 In 2013, we developed the Leadership Lived Out program, an interprofessional development training program for all members of the health care team.
 The program focuses on improving patient care by examining who we are and how we interact with patients and with one another.
 Participants engage in leadership development seminars on issues such as problem solving, decision making, self-awareness, empathy, motivation, and empowerment.

 We believe that everyone in health care has the responsibility to make a meaningful difference for patients and their families.
 We invite staff, nurses, physician assistants, ancillary professionals, physicians, and trainees to be a part of this year-long program.